banga/git-split-diffs/README.md

 ### Syntax highlighting

-Syntax highlighting is enabled by default.
-It uses the same technology as vscode, via [shiki](https://github.com/shikijs/shiki/).
+Syntax highlighting is supported using the same grammars and themes as vscode, via [shiki](https://github.com/shikijs/shiki/).
 Each theme specifies a default syntax highlighting theme to use, but that can be overridden by:

 ```
 git config split-diffs.syntax-highlighting-theme <name>